sudheerj/javascript-interview-questions/README.md

 264. ### How do you define multiple properties on an object

-     The `Object.defineProperties()` method is used to define new or modifies existing properties directly on an object and returning the object.
+     The `Object.defineProperties()` method is used to define new or modify existing properties directly on an object and returning the object.
 Let's define multiple properties on an empty object,

      ```javascript
      const newObject = {};